databrickslabs/partner-connect-api/OnboardingDoc.md

 ## V2.0.3
 - Added service_principal_id to the connect request.
-- Removed 'reserved for future use' for custom_name and clarified the possible value.
+- Removed 'reserved for future use' for catalog_name and clarified the possible value.

 ## V2.0.2
 - Separated delete-account and delete-connection apis.